Download our booking form here.

 We must pass some information on to the relevant suppliers of your travel arrangements (airlines, hotels, transport companies etc.).
 Such suppliers may be outside continental Europe if your holiday is to take place or involve suppliers outside these countries.
 The information may also be provided to security or credit checking companies, public authorities such as customs/immigration if required by them, or as required by law.

-Except where expressly permitted by the Data Protection Act 1998, on the go will only deal with the personal details you give to on the go as set out above unless you agree otherwise.
+Except where expressly permitted by the Data Protection Act 1998, the Company will only deal with the personal details you give to the Company as set out above unless you agree otherwise.
 We may make contact with you or members of your holiday party by post, e-mail, or telephone for the purposes set out.
 We will also use your information to inform you of offers in the future or to send you brochures.
-If you do not wish to receive such approaches in the future then please let us know as soon as possible by telephone, letter or e-mail us at email@example.com.
+If you do not wish to receive such approaches in the future then please let us know as soon as possible by telephone, letter or e-mail us at firstname.lastname@example.org.
 If we do contact you by e-mail about our new brochures or special offers, you will also be able to unsubscribe yourself from our database at this time.

 The Contract constituted by the Company’s acceptance of the Client’s booking subject to these Booking Conditions shall constitute the entire agreement between the Client and the Company in relation to the relevant booking, and shall exclude all other terms and conditions (except for the relevant suppliers’ conditions and any applicable international conventions) and shall supersede all prior or contemporaneous communication or information provided.